sta/websocket-sharp/README.md

 If it's set to `true`, the server doesn't return the Sec-WebSocket-Extensions header in the connection response.

-I think that it's useful when you get something error in connecting the server and exclude the extensions as a cause of the error.
+I think that this is useful when you get something error in connecting the server and exclude the extensions as a cause of the error.

 ### Secure Connection ###